Fatigue is more than just tiredness. Fatigue can make it hard to get out of bed in the morning and prevent a person from fulfilling their daily tasks.

 - Make sure that the room is dark and quiet.

-- Avoid screen time an hour before sleeping, as the light and sounds from a television, computer, or phone screen can stimulate brain activity and affect sleep quality.
+- Avoid screen time an hour before sleeping, as the light and sounds from a television, computer, or phone can stimulate brain activity and affect sleep quality.

 - Avoid eating shortly before going to bed.